MithrilJS/mithril.js/docs/framework-comparison.md

 - They both organize views via components
 - They both use Javascript as a flow control mechanism within views

 The most obvious difference between React and Mithril is in their scope.
 React is a view library, so a typical React-based application relies on third-party libraries for routing, XHR and state management.
 Using a library oriented approach allows developers to customize their stack to precisely match their needs.
-The not-so-nice way of saying that is that React-based architectures can vary wildly from project to project.
+The not-so-nice way of saying that is that React-based architectures can vary wildly from project to project, and that those projects are that much more likely to cross the 1MB size line.

 Mithril has built-in modules for common necessities such as routing and XHR, and the [guide](simple-application.md) demonstrates idiomatic usage.
 This approach is preferable for teams that value consistency and ease of onboarding.

 ### Performance